-|If you'd like to change the emergency address, click Edit and enter a new address.
-The address you provide is validated to make sure that it's legitimate and correctly formatted for emergency response services.
-If it's valid, the address is assigned to all of the users you assign a number to in the next step.
-If you have employees in more than one location, the Customize Business Voice topic will show you how to add and assign more emergency addresses after you finish the Getting Started wizard.|
+|If you want to change the emergency address, click Edit, and then enter a new address.
+The address that you provide is validated to make sure that it's legitimate and correctly formatted for emergency response services.
+This address is then assigned to all users that you assign a number to in the next step.
+If you have employees in more than one location, see Business Voice design customization to add and assign more emergency addresses after you prepare the Getting Started wizard.|

-If you want to know more, see What are emergency locations, addresses, and call routing?
+For more information, see What are emergency locations, addresses, and call routing?

 Company phone number

-|In addition to setting up a new phone local phone number, you can choose to purchase a toll-free number or port an existing number to Microsoft 365.
-If you choose to set up a toll-free number, you'll need to purchase a calling plan.
-If you want to port one or more numbers to Microsoft 365, you'll have an option to do so in the [Teams admin center](https://admin.teams.microsoft.com) after the wizard completes.|
+|In addition to a new local phone number, you can purchase a toll-free number or port an existing number to Microsoft 365.
+To set up a toll-free number, you need to purchase Communications Credits.
+To port one or more numbers to Microsoft 365, go to the Teams admin center after the wizard finishes.|

-|Select the people in your organization that want to make or receive phone calls outside of Teams (such as calling a supplier).
-You can select up to the number of available Business Voice licenses you have available.
-If you need more, you can buy additional licenses when the wizard is finished.|
+|To assign user licenses, select the people in your organization who need to make or receive phone calls outside of Teams (such as calling a supplier).
+You can only assign as many Business Voices licenses as you have available.
+If you need more, you can buy additional licenses after the wizard is finished.|

-|You can upload a sound file (MP3 or WAV) that's up to 5 Megabytes (MB) to use as a greeting, or you can type out your greeting and Microsoft 365 will use text-to-speech to read it to a caller.
-The greeting will be the first time callers hear when they call your company phone number.
-You might need to mis-spell the words or use phonetic spellings to get the pronunciations correct.|
+|You can upload a sound file (MP3 or WAV) of up to 5 Megabytes (MB) to use as a call greeting, or you can type your greeting, and Microsoft 365 will use text-to-speech to read it to the caller.
+The greeting will be the first thing callers hear when they call your company phone number.
+For text-to-speech, you might need to use phonetic spellings to get the pronunciations correct.|

 Call menu and forwarding

-|You can forward all calls to a specific user, or you can set up a call menu they can choose options from.
-If you create a call menu, you can specify options that a caller can select either by pressing a number on a phone's keypad, or by speaking the option via the voice command.
-Each menu option can be forwarded to one user.
+|You can forward all calls to a specific user, or you can set up a menu that the caller can choose options from.
+If you create a call menu, you specify options that the caller can select by voice or by pressing a number on a phone's keypad.
+Each menu option can forward calls to a specific user.

-You can choose whether to upload a sound file (MP3 or WAV) that's up to 5MB that gives instructions to the caller or you can type out the instructions instead.
-Microsoft 365 will use text-to-speech to read the instructions to the caller.
+You can upload a sound file (MP3 or WAV) of up to 5 MB that gives instructions to the caller, or you can type the instructions.
+Microsoft 365 will use text-to-speech to read them to the caller.
 You might need to spell words phonetically to get the pronunciations right.

-On the Overview page, the Getting Started wizard takes everything you've entered and sets up Business Voice for you.
-You can see what phone numbers will be assigned to your users, take a look at your call menu, listen to your greeting, and more.
+The Getting Started wizard takes the information that you enter and sets up Business Voice.
+On the Overview page, you can see what phone numbers are assigned to your users, look at your call menu, listen to your greeting, and more.